IgalNeeman/DevConnector/Readme.md

+# Full Stack Project - MERN Stack Front To Back.
-Welcome to # "MERN Stack Front To Back" #.
-In this course we will build an in depth full stack social network application using Node.js, Express, React, Redux and MongoDB along with ES6+.
+Welcome to "MERN Stack Front To Back".
+In this Project i'l build an in depth full stack social network application using Node.js, Express, React, Redux and MongoDB along with ES6+.
 We will start with a blank text editor and end with a deployed full stack application.

-This course includes...
+# This project includes:

-Building an extensive backend API with Node.js & Express
+* Building an extensive backend API with Node.js & Express

-Protecting routes/endpoints with JWT (JSON Web Tokens)
+* Protecting routes/endpoints with JWT (JSON Web Tokens)

-Extensive API testing with Postman
+* Extensive API testing with Postman

-Integrating React with our backend in an elegant way, creating a great workflow
+* Integrating React with our backend in an elegant way, creating a great workflow

-Building our frontend to work with the API
+* Building our frontend to work with the API

-Using Redux for app state management
+* Using Redux for app state management

-Creating reducers and actions for our resources
+* Creating reducers and actions for our resources

-Creating many container components that integrate with Redux
+* Creating many container components that integrate with Redux

-Testing with the Redux Chrome extension
+* Testing with the Redux Chrome extension

 ## כותרת משנה או עליונה
 * סעיפים